Chargebackhit API Reference

 Cardholder/Issuer Experience

-Information about the merchant, including their contacts, policies, and more, can be provided as a default during MID enrollment.
+Contains information about the merchant, including their contacts, policies, and more, which can be provided by default during MID enrollment.

-If such parameters are not transmitted by the merchant, Chargebackhit will send them by default using the information provided during the onboarding process.
+If the merchant does not transmit these parameters, Chargebackhit will send them using the information provided during the onboarding process.

 Request samples